 Mine for Gold at Eldorado Canyon

-This street is like walking entertainment.
+A short drive from the Strip, this street is like walking entertainment.
 You can have live entertainment, a live show, and a zipline.
-It was the first-ever paved street in Las Vegas in 1925, and the traffic lights came to this street in 1931.
+It was the first-ever paved street in Las Vegas in 1925, and the traffic lights came onto this street in 1931.
+Take The Weird, Wacky Fremont Bar Experience with Cocktails tour for the best fremont street experience!

 Outdoors Things To Do Off The Strip In Las Vegas